The musculoskeletal system consists of the body's bones, muscles, tendons, ligaments, joints, and cartilage.

 What is bursitis?
 It is a common condition that causes swelling and pain around muscles and bones.

 What is fibromyalgia?
 It is a long-lasting or chronic disorder that causes muscle pain and fatigue (feeling tired).

 What is fibrous dysplasia?
 It happens when healthy bone is replaced with other types of tissue.
 Bones may become weak or oddly shaped, or they may even break.

 Injuries to the growth plate happen when a break or fracture develops near or at the end of a long bone.

-The more than 200 heritable disorders of connective are related to problems in genes that are responsible for building connective tissues.
+There are more than 200 heritable disorders of connective tissue, and they are related to problems in genes responsible for building connective tissues.

 Hip replacement surgery removes damaged or diseased parts of a hip joint and replaces them with new, man-made parts.